 In reflecting upon their life together Alseny has so many fond memories of his Mom who along with his Grandmother was the matriarch of their family.
 N’Gawa survived 3 husbands, raised 7 children, and was a source of love and support for 18 grandchildren.
 For over 35 years she lived in the same compound in downtown Conakry with family and neighbors of whom she became completely inter-dependent.
 Despite our many attempts to move her to a nicer, more spacious place, she always preferred to live in her little room that she shared with her unmarried daughters and handful of grandkids.
 Of all of Alseny’s memories, the one that is most evocative in his mind is from his visit in the spring of 2018 when he went home for Ramadan, the Muslin month of fasting and prayer.
 It had been 4 years and 4 months since Alseny was able to make the trip back to Guinea and N’Gawa was so excited to see him that she just started dancing as family friends gathered around to clap, cheer her on, and welcome Alseny home.
 This happened after her very first stroke so everyone was very joyful about this sudden burst of movement for multiple reasons.

 Papa remembers his Grandma with the help of us filling in some blanks.
-He was named after N’Gawa’s first husband and Alseny’s Dad, Mamadouba Yansane, but N’Gawa liked to call him Mohamed, the nickname for her husband instead.
+He was named after N’Gawa’s first husband and Alseny’s Dad, Mamadouba Yansane, but N’Gawa liked to call him Mohamed, the name of Islam's prophet and the nickname for her husband instead.
 Although she loved all of her grandbabies, N’Gawa had a special place in her heart for Papa and sometimes the other grand kids would be jealous of that!
 On one visit to our house that had an especially large living room, sparely furnished so that we would have enough room for dance lessons, N’Gawa brought a very hyper 2 year old Papa and her daughter’s son, Aboulaye.
 We had this plush, American mattress leaning against the wall out of the way so that we could dance and the boys got so excited, jumping on top of it, taking turns sliding down it like they were at the park.
 They had so much energy and were moving so fast and frantically, laughing and yelling loudly that I started to get a little headache, but N’Gawa just laughed and kept saying “those little rascals!”

 I had the great honor of being N’Gawa’s daughter-in-law and she was my main reason and inspiration for learning Susu.
 During my first trip to Guinea in the year 2000 I lived a few months in Alseny’s family home in downtown Conakry and N’Gawa took such good care of me the whole time!
 Although she didn’t speak any French and my Susu at that time was very limited, it didn’t stop her from trying to talk to me or engage in beautiful acts of kindness, both big and small.